-Creating a cross-repo Milestone helps teams who track work across workspaces accurately report back on work completed within the Sprint.
+Creating a cross-repo Milestone helps teams who track work across workspaces accurately report back on work completed within the time.
 When a Milestone has the same start/end date and name, the Burndown and Velocity will naturally track work together on the report.

 If you have a large initiative, need to communicate deadlines to stakeholders, or are long-term planning for features you're going to be launching, look to Releases to help with deadline management and managing a bundle of Issues across multiple projects.
 ZenHub Release's can be used to manage long deadlines and risk, which give teams a predictable indicator of Velocity along the way.

 Unlike Milestones, Releases help teams forecast delivery dates based on continuously evolving requirements.
 They help with management of long term initiatives because they give teams forecasting abilities that help teams manage risk.
 By highlighting scope changes, and dynamically updating as Issues get added, removed, and completed, Releases show how scope changes impact deadlines.